I design 0→1 products for complex workflows, from early strategy to shipped experience.

-With 10 years of experience working on digital products, I like going where there's problems to solve.
+With 10 years of experience working on digital products, I like going where there are problems to solve.

 I use data, research, and AI-assisted development to help design experiences that make strategic impact.